AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

         qiclient.DeleteStreamAsync("evtStream");

-Note that the id of the stream is passed, not the stream object.
+Note that the Id of the stream is passed, not the stream object.
 Similarly, the following code deletes the type from the Qi service

 .. code:: c#